How To Install Python 3 and Set Up a Local Programming Environment on Ubuntu 16.04

 You can set up as many Python programming environments as you want.
 Each environment is basically a directory or folder in your computer that has a few scripts in it to make it act as an environment.

-We need to first install the venv module, part of the standard Python 3 library, so that we can invoke the pyvenv command which will create virtual environments for us.
+We need to first install the venv module, part of the standard Python 3 library, so that we can create virtual environments.
 Let’s install venv by typing:

 - sudo apt-get install -y python3-venv